6 Part III: Creating and Joining Datasets

 Moose density and browsing preferences

-The team of researchers we curious if moose browsing preferences changed depending on moose density.
+The team of researchers were curious if moose browsing preferences changed depending on moose density.
 They hypothesized that at

 At low moose densities: browsing would be selective, with moose favoring the most palatable tree species.